 - 1/2 cup buttermilk (either low-fat or full-fat)

 - 4 tablespoons (2 oz) unsalted butter room temperature

 - Pinch salt

-- 5. In the bowl of a standing mixer fit with the paddle attachment, beat the confectioners’ sugar with the butter on medium speed until the mixture is crumbly, about 1 minute.
+- In the bowl of a stand mixer fitted with the paddle attachment on medium speed, beat the confectioners’ sugar with the butter until the mixture is crumbly, about 1 minute.
 Add the heavy cream and beat on high speed until smooth.
 Add the vanilla extract and salt and beat until blended.

-- 6. Using a small offset metal spatula, spread the bottoms of half the cooled cookies with the filling, using 1 heaping teaspoon for each cookie.
-Sandwich each frosted cookie with the flat side of 1 of the remaining cookies and press them together gently.
+- Using a small offset metal spatula, spread the flat bottoms of half the cooled cookies with the filling, using 1 heaping teaspoon for each cookie.
+Sandwich each frosted cookie with the flat bottom side of 1 of the remaining cookies and gently press them together to ensure they stick.
 Store in an airtight container at room temperature for up to 5 days.

 Recipe Testers’ Reviews

 I’ve made whoopie pies before, and most of the time the cookie part is too large and the filling is too scant.
 This recipe was not only easy to throw together but the resulting cookies were perfectly proportioned to the amount of filling.
 The flavor was good and it was all very easy.

 I sifted the flour and cocoa mixture because even if you whisk it, it’s still likely to have clumps of cocoa.
 I also used a small scooper to make the cookies, because this produces a very even result.
 The dough is still a little sticky, so when you’re patting down the cookie dough, if your fingers are dry, then the cookie dough will stick to them.
 Trust me, your fingers can’t be too wet.

 Growing up, my neighbor would make whoopie pies that were so good I was sure I couldn’t find their equal.
 But here it is!
 The cookie isn’t really a cookie but more like a small cake.